ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 * `zabbix_win_firewall_management`: Enable Windows firewall management (add service and port to allow rules).
 Default: `True`

 ## macOS Variables

+**NOTE**

+_Supporting Windows is a best effort (We don't have the possibility to either test/verify changes on the various amount of available Windows instances).
+PRs specific to Windows will almost immediately be merged, unless someone is able to provide a Windows test mechanism via Travis for Pull Requests._

 * `zabbix_version_long`: The long (major.minor.patch) version of the Zabbix Agent.
 This will be used to generate the `zabbix_mac_download_link` link.
 * `zabbix_mac_download_link`: The download url to the `pkg` file.